TinChuanChuaAnh/RobinVA.github.io/_posts/picoCTF/Forensics/Flag_in_Flame/2026-02-14-FlagInFlame.md

 ![decoding](/assets/img/picoCTF/Forensics/Flag_in_Flame/decoding.png)

-Here it is: `logs.txt` was originally a `.png` file, but decoded.
+Here it is: `logs.txt` was originally a `.png` file, but encoded.
 Now we just need to use Base64 tool on Linux:

 `base64 --decode logs.txt > flag.png`